-As usual, Senator Joni Albrecht invited her constituents to share their ideas and concerns by contacting her at firstname.lastname@example.org or by calling her at 402-471-2716.
+Senator Joni Albrecht encouraged her constituents to share their ideas with her by email at firstname.lastname@example.org or by calling her office at 402-471-2716.